How much do life coaches make?

 A good way to do that is to offer group coaching.
 Create cohort groups that work through your coaching at the same time, so you can help more people in the same amount of time.

-Note: A rule of thumb when setting a price for group coaching is to charge 30% of your one-on-one coaching rates.
+Note: A rule of thumb when setting a price for groups is to charge 30% of your one-on-one coaching rates.

 Membership groups are another way to add value to your coaching.
 Here’s an idea: Once clients have completed your coaching program, offer a membership that gives them continued support and access to you and your knowledge.